In This Article

 The other important things here are schedule and routine.
 I haven’t been treating myself with kindness in this respect.
 According to Ayurveda, when our body is off-balance, we often crave more of whatever is making us off-balance—which leads us to be even more off-balance.

 The results after a month of incorporating these new practices?
 Improved digestion, for starters.
 Keeping my body on a schedule is definitely making me more regular.
-I also have more sustained energy since less blood sugar dips equate to a more functional workday.
+I also have more sustained energy since fewer blood sugar dips equate to a more functional workday.
 It all adds up to less stress, thanks in part to meal-planning.
-When you’re prepping in advance and consistently eating similar foods and meals day-to-day, it completely eliminates the, What am I going to eat?
+When you’re prepping in advance and consistently eating similar foods and meals day-to-day, it completely eliminates the What am I going to eat?
 What am I in the mood for? aspects of the day.
 And that’s strangely freeing.

 Balancing your doshas is really a practice of being mindful.
 And no matter how "woo-woo" your personal belief system tends to skew, the truth is that Ayurveda is a great option for someone looking for more answers—or simply looking to check in with themselves.
 Isn’t the root of everything learning to be mindful and treating our bodies with kindness and respect?
 Let’s get back to that.
 I’ll be over here incorporating Aryuvedic practices with my Western-esque ways.